 - Free: Access StreamYard on a limited basis for free.

-- Basic: $25/month; ads support for unlimited streaming, brand customization, graphic overlays, multistreaming, and stream recording
+- Basic: $20/month billed annually; ads support for unlimited streaming, brand customization, graphic overlays, multistreaming, and stream recording

 StreamYard also offers enterprise plans that are priced on a case-by-case basis